fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 )
 ```

-Every note contains its textual content and a timestamp as well as a _boolean_ value for marking wether the note has been categorized as important or not, and a unique <i>id</i>.
+Every note contains its textual content and a timestamp as well as a _boolean_ value for marking whether the note has been categorized as important or not, and a unique <i>id</i>.

 The code functions based on the fact that there are exactly three notes in the array.